prisma/prisma1/docs/1.0/03-Tutorials/03-Data-Import/01-Export-&-Import.md

 <Instruction>

-Run the following command in your terminal - note that you need to replace the `__DATA__` placeholder with the path to the exported zip directory (e.g. `export-2018-01-13T19:28:25.921Z.zip`):
+Run the following command in your terminal.
+Note that you need to replace the `__DATA__` placeholder with the path to the exported zip directory (e.g. `export-2018-01-13T19:28:25.921Z.zip`):

 ```sh
 prisma import --data __DATA__